 GPS: 63.3995957 N, -19.126898 W

 At Dyrholaey you will find a century old lighthouse.
-But what you may not know, is that it’s not your regular kind of lighthouse.
-On the inside, it has been renovated and converted into a private luxury hotel.
-Nevertheless, the exterior look is extremely charming, making it a popular landmark to photograph amongst travellers.
+It is extremely charming, making it a popular landmark to photograph among travelers.

 Is it always open?

 No. Visitors should be aware that Dyrholaey is closed to the public during nesting season, meaning parts of May and June.
-Therefore, we recommend asking at a local information center what the status is, before deciding to embark on a journey to Dyrholaey around that time.
+Therefore, we recommend asking at a local information center what the status is before you decide to embark on a journey to Dyrholaey.

 Does it cost to visit Dyrholaey?

-No, no entrance free is charged at Dyrholaey.
+No, there is no entrance fee at Dyrholaey.